 Path lighting is usually one of the first types of lighting a homeowner installs.
+It adds safety and helps define outdoor spaces.
 But there are also a number of mistakes many homeowners fall into with this seemingly simple lighting feature.
-Just follow these tips for an outdoor nightscape that will catch the eye and make your home even more beautiful.
+Just follow these path lighting tips for an outdoor nightscape that will catch the eye and make your home even more beautiful.

 The right path lighting can help ensure the safety of your guests.
 It can also bring the outdoor spaces around your home to life after dark.
 But it’s not always easy to get it right.
 There are a number of common mistakes that homeowners make when installing path lighting.
-But you can avoid these mistakes and incorporating great design tips.
-That will ensure that your outdoor path lighting provides the resort style glamour and inviting warmth that your home deserves.
+But you can avoid these mistakes and incorporate great design tips.
+That will ensure that your outdoor path lighting provides the resort-style glamour and inviting warmth that your home deserves.

 Of course, never be shy to call in the experts, too.
 It’s important to know about lighting design.
 But a little help from the professionals at NightVision Outdoor Lighting will go a long way.
 It will help bring your vision to life in the best way possible.
-We do home accent lighting, path lighting, deck lighting, general landscape lighting, and even holiday lighting.
+We do home, accent, path, deck, general landscape, and even holiday lighting.
 NightVision’s lighting professionals have your back.

-Path lighting is one of the first types of landscape lighting most homeowners will install.
-Some systems don’t even require wiring, such as solar powered path lights, making them an easy do it yourself project.
+Path lighting tips are so important because these lights are one of the first types of landscape lighting most homeowners will install.
+Some systems don’t even require wiring, such as solar-powered path lights, making them an easy do-it-yourself project.
 However, there are some common mistakes with path lighting.
 Avoiding them will take your path lighting from mediocre to amazing.

 - Your path is not a runway.
 Often homeowners place their path lights too close together.
 While it may seem like a good idea to get your path well lit along its whole distance, too many lights too evenly spaced can make your walkway look like a landing strip.